Lexyei-Git/security-for-businesses/README.md

-# Information Security Guide for Small and Medium Businesses
+# Information and Cyber Security Guide for Small and Medium Businesses

 This repository is a practical, plain‑language guide to help small and medium businesses improve their cyber security, even if they do not have a dedicated security team.